 Maybe Direct Mail

-There are some platforms that are able to integrate and track back IP address to the head of household with publicly available information.
+There are some platforms that are able to integrate and track back IP addresses with publicly available information to the head of the household.
 So if you had someone who visited your website, we’d be able to locate their home address and then send a direct mail piece to their home.

 Outbrain & Taboola